This Dutch-based Usenet newsgroup provider is a hidden gem and quite possibly the best European Usenet provider you may

-With Eweka you get a lot of Usenet for your money, including unlimited speeds and downloads, especially if you pay in advance to take advantage of the free VPN offer from IPVanish and the doubled 100 Mbit/s download speeds.
+With Eweka you get a lot of Usenet for your money, including unlimited speeds and downloads, especially if you pay in advance to take advantage of their current special offer.

 Aside from the few minor irritations we noted, our Eweka review revealed a very solid service that is great value for money.

 Anyone looking for a European Usenet provider should give Eweka serious consideration.
 Why not take out a risk-free 7-day trial account and give them a try?